-Lucia Pearla is currently undertaking a year long Structured Graduate Residency at the Leith School of Art.
-Here is her current work statement:

-USED TO READ — Lucia Pearla is currently undertaking a year long Structured Graduate Residency at the Leith School of Art.
-She graduated with a BA (Hons) in Fine Art from DJCAD 2019.
-She was awarded the 21st Radiology Art Prize and the RSA John Kinross Scholarship and has been selected as part of RSA New Contemporaries 2020.
-A very exciting emerging talent to breakout from one of Scotland’s leading art schools.
+Pearla graduated with a BA (Hons) in Fine Art from DJCAD 2019.
+She was awarded the 21st Radiology Art Prize and the RSA John Kinross Scholarship.
+She recently took part in the RSA New Contemporaries 2020 and was awarded both the Walter Scott prize and The RSA patrons prize.
+She is a very exciting emerging talent to breakout from one of Scotland’s leading art schools.